GoogleCloudPlatform/deploymentmanager-samples/examples/v2/cloudbuild/README.md

 This sample uses the undocumented DM Actions feature (estimated to come out in Q2 2018) to call the Cloud Container Builder projects.builds.create API.
-This doesn't create a DM resource like you would normally see, it just calls the API as specified in the metadat.runtimePolicy section.
+This doesn't create a DM resource like you would normally see, it just calls the API as specified in the metadata.runtimePolicy section.
 This section may contain the values UPDATE\_ALWAYS (call the API for create or update changes in the deployment), CREATE (only call on create), UPDATE\_ON\_CHANGE (call when the action changes), DELETE (call on deletes).